primer/css/README.md

 This takes the `_site` directory, generates it's own Git repository there, and publishes the contents to the `gh-pages` branch here on GitHub.
 Changes are reflected in the hosted docs within a minute or so.

-## Installing Origin into a new or existing project
+## Implementing Origin into a project

 These instructions assume you’re implementing Origin into a new or existing project.
 Origin is installed via npm, and assumes your project already has mechanisms in place for compiling Sass.